Skip to main content

 Osteoarthritis, specifically of the foot and ankle, is a disease that affects the cartilage and bones located in the foot and ankle joints.

-A few factors that may increase your risk for Osteoarthritis of the Foot and Ankle are:
+A few factors that may increase your risk for foot and ankle osteoarthritis are:

 • Age